thothix/guayadeque/README.md

 # General

-For installation instructions please see [INSTALL.md](INSTALL.md)
+For installation instructions please read [INSTALL.md](INSTALL.md).

+For documentation (work in progress) please read the [wiki](https://github.com/thothix/guayadeque/wiki).

-For Radios information and advices please see [RADIOS.md](RADIOS.md)
+For Radios information and advices please read [RADIOS.md](RADIOS.md).

-For bugs, suggestions or requests please check [Github issues](https://github.com/thothix/guayadeque/issues) and open one if needed.
+For bugs, feature requests or suggestions please check [Github Issues](https://github.com/thothix/guayadeque/issues) and open one if needed.

-For translations please send an email to [<thothix@protonmail.com>](mailto:thothix@protonmail.com?subject=Guayadeque%20Translations)
+For translations please send an email to [<thothix@protonmail.com>](mailto:thothix@protonmail.com?subject=Guayadeque%20Translations).

+[Discussions](https://github.com/thothix/guayadeque/discussions) - Guayadeque GitHub discussions that are not feature requests or bugs.

 Special Thanks to Mrmotinjo (Stefan Bogdanovic http://evilsun.carbonmade.com)
 for the icon and splash designed for guayadeque.